openshift/openshift-origin-design/web-console/future-openshift/bulk-actions/bulk-actions.md

 ## Actions
 * Only specific actions will be available to take on multiple resources.
 The default bulk actions are 'Add Labels', 'Add Annotations', and 'Delete Resources'.
 * Additional actions may be added in future depending on the resource type.
+* When taking actions on five resources or fewer, the modal will list out the resource names.
+When taking actions on more than five resources, the modal will simply list the number (e.g. "Labels for 25 resources.").

 ### Add Labels
 ![5](img/add-labels.png)